 But keep in mind, there’s no going back after you click that button.
 Transfers are irreversible.
 So double-check every detail to make sure it goes through smoothly.

-How long does it take points to transfer to miles?
+How long does it take Marriott points to transfer?

 “Please allow approximately 6 weeks for miles to be posted to your account or contact your local Member Support to inquire about express service (may be subject to a fee).”

 In our experience, transfers usually happen much faster than six weeks.
 I’ve heard most partner transfers are done in six days or less.
 But Marriott is covering their bases and adding a lot of extra time.

 We called to ask about their “express service” fees and wow, they are all over the place.
 We asked how much it would cost to transfer 60,000 Marriott points to Alaska Airlines and got a quote for “one to two weeks” for $15.
 The agent asked if we wanted it sooner and what our Marriott status was (Gold elite) because those are factors too.
 I asked how much it would cost for the fastest transfer with the highest elite status, but did not get a clear answer.
 I would not rely on this “express service” in any way.

 The agent did tell me, however, that you must transfer at least 10,000 Marriott points with express service and most fees are stable once you transfer at least 30,000 Marriott points.
 But the fee varies by airline, how soon you want to transfer and what elite status you hold.

 If you’re interested, you can call Marriott at 801-468-4000 to ask about an express transfer.
 But be warned: It’s messy.
 We were on hold for 45 minutes to ask one simple question.